LukasKnuth/homeserver/Readme.md

 # Home Server

-The FULL configuration of my small RPi (= Raspberry Pi 4B) based server at home.
+The FULL configuration of my small Raspberry Pi 4B based server at home.

-I'm using the 4GB version to run all of this on a single machine.
+I'm using the 4 GB version to run all of this on a single machine.
 Everything runs off of a SD Card, no additional hardware required.

 The reason this is public is to be a **learning resource**.
 That's why it's licensed as GPL-3.0.